Are you in the Southern Hemisphere? See the December Guide here.

 June Superfoods: A transitional month in Ayurveda, June is exciting, as spring finally starts rounding the bend towards summer.
 Depending on where you live, June can feel like the middle of summer or like the April showers of spring.
 While we suggest eating off the Spring Grocery List in June, there are definitely exceptions to that rule.
 Seasonal eating and following the cycles of nature with our diets is one of the tenets of Ayurveda.
 Doing so supports a diverse, thriving microbiome, and ultimately, our health, mood, and well-being.

-You can also use the code on my book, The 3-Season Diet.
+You can also use the code on a signed copy of my book, The 3-Season Diet.

 Cannot be combined with other discounts.

 Introduce yourself to your new community!
-Let us and your fellow challengers know why you’re looking forward to the next year of living and eating with the seasons.
+Let us and your fellow 3-season dieters know why you’re looking forward to the next year of living and eating with the seasons.
 Post inspiration, photos, recipe ideas, and more using hashtag #3SeasonDiet.

-Not signed up for the 3-Season Diet Challenge yet?
+Not signed up for the 3-Season Diet Guide yet?

 Do so here.